scds/rdm-best-practices/topics/4-publishing.md

 However, while open research is an important initiative, not all data can or should be shared.
 Any data that can be considered sensitive--personally identifiable information, medical information, and more--should not be shared publicly.
 Data should be ["as open as possible, as closed as necessary."](https://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-data-mgt_en.pdf)

 ## What is Data Sharing?
+Sharing research data benefits you as a researcher and the whole research community.
+Open access to data allows for the verification and reproduction of research.
+The best way to share data is to publish it on a recognized data repository.
+This also helps archive your data for the long-term, entrusting its care to data curators instead of maintaining it yourself.

 ### Research Scenario without Data Sharing